50 Best Koh Chang destinations & things to do

-- it’s faster, sometime as fast as scary, you know what I mean.
-The driver main goal is to reach destination as quickly as possible
+- it’s faster, sometimes as fast as scary, you know what I mean.
+The driver’s main goal is to reach the destination as quickly as possible

-- it’s a two hop trip.
-From Bangkok to Trat (few km before the city centre) and you will be picked up by a second minibus there to the ferry
+- it’s a two-hop trip.
+From Bangkok to Trat (a few km before the city centre).
+Then, you will be picked up by a second minibus that will take you to the ferry

 My choice of transportation

-On the private minivan I was lucky enough to meet a Thai girl that knew the public network and she could speak perfect English too.
-Victory Monument is one of the main street bus station in the city; beside you can take the subway to wherever you want.
+Victory Monument is one of the main street bus stations in the city.
+From there you can also take the subway to wherever you want.

-I heard there is also a direct bus from the Bangkok Airport to Koh Chang, however I do not have much information on that
+There is also a direct bus from Bangkok Airport to Koh Chang, however, I never used it

-There are essentially three types of transportation in the island:
+There are essentially three types of transportation on the island:

-Although the drivers seem having too much caffeine in the coffees (read they do not drive slow), this is by far the safest way to travel in Koh Chang.
+Although the drivers seem to have too much caffeine in the morning (read they do not drive slow), this is by far the safest way to travel in Koh Chang.